samplchallenges/SAMPL7/README.md

 - `host_guest`: Details on host-guest challenges
 - `protein_ligand`: Details on/inputs for PHIP2 bromodomain challenge.
 Currently Phase 1 is available.
 - `host_guest_description.md`: Detailed description of aspects of the host-guest challenges
+- `protein_ligand_instructions.md`: Detailed instructions for participation in the protein-ligand challenge.

 ## SAMPL-related content